-The Westin Boston Waterfront is a newer hotel and is accessible.
+The Westin Boston Seaport District is a newer hotel and is accessible.
 The Lobby Level includes the hotel’s registration desk, a large casual seating area, bars, restaurants, a gift shop restrooms, and elevator access throughout the building.
 Free WIFI is available in the Lobby and in the Concourse.

 The Westin has six elevators from the Lobby Level to guest room tower as well as two separate elevators from the underground garage to all of Boskone’s function rooms, to the Concourse/Galleria (lower level), and to the Lobby area.
 The elevators for the garage/function rooms and the guest rooms are at opposite ends of the hotel lobby.
 All elevators have Braille signs and buttons.
 Several sleeping rooms are wheelchair accessible and include roll-in showers.
 Once hotel bookings are open, make your reservation, then contact email@example.com and let them know your specific sleeping room request so they can verify this with the hotel.

 The lobby, registration area and restaurants are all on the same level and can accommodate wheelchairs and mobies.
 The lobby level has restaurants and bars that serve breakfast, lunch, dinner and evening snacks.
 They are also able to accommodate special dietary requests.

 Boskone has function space in the Harborwing Concourse Level (Galleria: Dealers Room, Art Show, Con Suite, Volunteers/Information/Access, Children’s Activities), the Harborwing Lobby Level (Program, Coat Check), and the Harborwing Conference Level (Registration, Events, Program, Readings, Gaming).
 Elevators on the Harborwing side provide access to each level as well as to the underground garage.